-A comprehensive review of the whole school staffing is always an on-going process and the school will quickly react to needs and changes to school & students requirements throughout the year.
+A comprehensive review of the whole school staffing is always an on-going process and the school will quickly react to needs and changes to school & students requirements throughout the year- especially in relation to SEN requirements.

-Numbers in terms of recruitment of Teaching Assistants and Apprentice Teaching Assistants have increased during the year to 2021, although the school has made use of the Government Apprentice recruitment grants.
+Numbers in terms of recruitment of Teaching Assistants and Apprentice Teaching Assistants have increased during the year to 2022, although the school has made use of the Government Apprentice recruitment grants- a total of 12 new Apprentice TAs were taken on during the year 21/22.
 The school will always consider staff requests for part-time or flexible working for both teaching and non-teaching staff.